 Health Risks in Humans

-As previously mentioned, the benefits of raw food are dependent on the fact that raw meat itself is the result of 100% grass-fed and pasture-raised animals.
+As previously mentioned, the potential benefits of raw food are dependent on the fact that raw meat itself is the result of 100% grass-fed and pasture-raised animals.
 The practice of raising animals for food ranks #1 as the cause of environmental degradation.
 Animal agriculture is the most destructive industry on the planet.
 It may provide “high quality” cuts of meat but it requires the use of land, water, carbon emissions, and the destruction of habitat.

-Raw food diet including raw meat is a very risky dietary choice for your dog.
+Raw food diet including raw meat is a risky dietary choice for your dog.
 There are many dangers that outweigh the benefits which can target you, your dog, your family, and the planet itself.
 While the choice remains yours, it is highly recommended that you avoid giving raw meat to your dog.

 Consider other alternatives to raw food for your furry pal such as fruits and vegetables.
 There are plenty of safe-to-eat options that are healthy as well.
 Check out our list of top healthy dog treats for some ideas!